SamuelVedel/kerpad/README.md

 ### Configure the mouse speed

-At the top of `src/main.c`, there are two macros: `SLEEP_TIME` and `CURSOR_SPEED`.
-While you are touching the edge of your touchpad, the mouse moves `CURSOR_SPEED` pixels every `SLEEP_TIME` microseconds (the sleep time is longer while touching a corner).

-You can change these macros if you want to adjust the mouse speed.
+When edge motion is triggered, the mouse will move one pixel each sleep time microseconds.
+By default, the sleep time is `3000`, but you can change it with the `-s` option.
+The sleep time is slightly longer when touching a corner.